MicrochipTech/PIC32MZW1_Curiosity_OOB/README.md

 <img src="resources/media/image1.png" width=560/>
 </p>

-1. Make sure that you have the credentials to the Wi-Fi AP with internet access handy.
+1. Make sure that you have the credentials to the Wi-Fi AP with Internet access handy.

 2. Make sure that J202 is connected to VBUS-IN.